lawang24/polgar-checkmates/README.md

 Then open the local URL printed by Vite.

-### Possible Errors in Book

-* Problem [1071](http://danielmoore.us/chess-puzzles?id=1071) seems to be mate-in-one (Nc7).
-I've re-labeled it from mate-in-two to mate-in-one.
-* Problem [1325](http://danielmoore.us/chess-puzzles?id=1325) seems to have two light-square white bishops.
-This error isn't present in the 1994 edition.
-* Problem [4362](http://danielmoore.us/chess-puzzles?id=4362) seems to be mate-in-two.
-I've re-labeled it from mate-in-three to mate-in-two.

-### Acknowledgments
+### Attribution and Acknowledgements

+This standalone app is derived from Daniel Moore's [denialromeo/4462-chess-problems](https://github.com/denialromeo/4462-chess-problems), including the original `problems.json` puzzle dataset and the original web-player concept.

 Special thanks to the [lichess-org/chessground](https://github.com/lichess-org/chessground) contributors and to Jeff Hlywa for [chess.js](https://github.com/jhlywa/chess.js#readme).

-Special thanks as well to Christian Kuhn, from whose website I originally procured the source PGN.

-And finally, much thanks to the authors of [Stockfish](https://github.com/official-stockfish/Stockfish#readme) and [python-chess](https://python-chess.readthedocs.io/en/latest/index.html).
+Thanks also to Christian Kuhn, whose site supplied the source PGN used by the upstream project, and to the [Stockfish](https://github.com/official-stockfish/Stockfish#readme) and [python-chess](https://python-chess.readthedocs.io/en/latest/index.html) projects used in its puzzle preparation workflow.